Yup Technologies: Topics covered

-Previous topics supported
+Earlier topics supported

 Yup previously offered support in Physics up to the AP Physics level 1 and 2 and Chemistry up to AP Chemistry.

-However, as of summer 2018, Yup has removed its science coverage to focus on exclusively tutoring math topics.
-Additionally, Yup offers a blog with industry specific news for families.
+However, by summer 2018, Yup had removed its science coverage to focus on exclusively tutoring math topics.
+Additionally, Yup offered a blog with industry specific news for families.

 Tutor and app details

-The tutors working with Yup range from college students, to high school teachers, to college professors and are scheduled to provide 24/7 coverage.
-Downloading the app is free of charge.
-There are several subscription options depending on price point and subscription length.
-The iOS app has twice reached the second position for most downloaded educational app in the United States.
+The tutors working with Yup ranged from college students, to high school teachers, to college professors and were scheduled to provide 24/7 coverage.
+Downloading the app was free of charge.
+There were several subscription options depending on price point and subscription length.
+The iOS app twice reached the second position for most downloaded educational app in the United States.
 Yup was also featured on the Apple Store from April 7- April 21, 2016.
-Yup's tutoring services are provided to elementary school students to college students.
-Up to May, 2016 there were over 400,000 registered students, and more than 200,000 tutoring sessions completed via the Yup platform.
+Yup's tutoring services were provided to students from elementary school to college.
+In May 2016 there were over 400,000 registered students, and more than 200,000 tutoring sessions had been completed via the Yup platform.